-- (iii) Unless (a) the proposal or transaction has been made or recommended by the Committee on Stipends and Allowances under Bylaw VII.31 and (b) benefits the Fellow concerned as part of an identified class who are equally benefited and not merely as an individual, the Fellow concerned must withdraw from any meeting, or from that part of any meeting, at which the decision or transaction is discussed, and shall not cast any vote on the outcome. - (f) The procedure set out in Bylaw I.6(e) above shall also be used if a member of the Governing Body believes that a financial or other personal benefit will be obtained directly or indirectly by any party connected to that member. - (g) - (i) Subject to paragraph (ii) below, where a member of the Governing Body does not believe that they or a party connected to them will obtain a financial or other personal benefit from a decision or transaction, but there is a conflict between the member's duty to the College and the member's personal interest or any duty or loyalty owed by the member to any other body or person, the procedure set out in Bylaw I.6(e) shall be used. - (ii) If the other members of the Governing Body or Board decide that the conflict poses a low or no risk to making a decision in the best interests of the College, the member concerned may be permitted not to withdraw and this and the reason for it shall be recorded in the minutes of the meeting. - (h) In any case where a member of the Governing Body is obliged to withdraw, the Warden or other chair of the meeting may request or permit the member to provide any relevant information before withdrawing. - (i) For the purposes of this Bylaw a party is connected to a member of the Governing Body if as regards that member the party is: - (i) a child (including stepchild and whether legitimate or not), parent, grandchild, grandparent, brother or sister of the Fellow; - (ii) the spouse, civil partner or cohabiting partner of the Fellow or of any person falling within Bylaw I.6(i)(i); - (iii) a person carrying on business in partnership with the Fellow or with any person falling within Bylaw I.6(i)(i) or (ii); - (iv) an institution in respect of which: - (a) the Fellow or any person falling within Bylaw I.6 (i)(i), (ii) or(iii), or are able to secure that its affairs are conducted in accordance with their wishes;
+- (i) Subject to paragraph (ii) below, where a member of the Governing Body does not believe that they or a party connected to them will obtain a financial or other personal benefit from a decision or transaction, but there is a conflict between the member's duty to the College and the member's personal interest or any duty or loyalty owed by the member to any other body or person, the procedure set out in Bylaw I.6(e) shall be used. - (ii) If the other members of the Governing Body or Board decide that the conflict poses a low or no risk to making a decision in the best interests of the College, the member concerned may be permitted not to withdraw and this and the reason for it shall be recorded in the minutes of the meeting. - (h) In any case where a member of the Governing Body is obliged to withdraw, the Warden or other chair of the meeting may request or permit the member to provide any relevant information before withdrawing. - (i) For the purposes of this Bylaw a party is connected to a member of the Governing Body if as regards that member the party is: - (i) a child (including stepchild and whether legitimate or not), parent, grandchild, grandparent, brother or sister of the Fellow; - (ii) the spouse, civil partner or cohabiting partner of the Fellow or of any person falling within Bylaw I.6(i)(i); - (iii) a person carrying on business in partnership with the Fellow or with any person falling within Bylaw I.6(i)(i) or (ii); - (iv) an institution in respect of which: - (a) the Fellow or any person falling within Bylaw I.6 (i)(i), (ii) or (iii), or - (b) two or more persons falling within Bylaw I.6(i)(iv)(a), when taken together, are able to secure that its affairs are conducted in accordance with their wishes;